WOLFSSL VERSUS OPENSSL

 Standards Support

-wolfSSL is up-to-date with the most recent standards: TLS 1.3 and DTLS 1.2.
-With security issues in older versions becoming more and more prominent, it becomes evident that the most recent versions of TLS and DTLS should be used - both of which wolfSSL fully support on both the client and server side.
+wolfSSL is up-to-date with the most recent standards: TLS 1.3 and DTLS 1.3.
+With security issues in older versions becoming more and more prominent, it becomes evident that the most recent versions of TLS and DTLS should be used - both of which wolfSSL fully supports on both the client and server side.
 The wolfSSL team is dedicated to supporting new standards as they become available in the future, keeping wolfSSL always up-to-date.
+This includes the move to Post-Quantum Cryptography which will not be coming to the older versions of (D)TLS.

 Progressive Ciphers

-wolfSSL is progressive with support for new secure and high-performance ciphers, including ChaCha20, Curve25519, Ed25519, NTRU, and SHA-3. wolfSSL’s underlying cryptography library is called wolfCrypt. wolfSSL has also started to integrate support for several Post-Quantum algorithms!
+wolfSSL is progressive with support for new secure and high-performance ciphers, including ChaCha20, Poly1305, Curve25519, Ed25519, Curve448, Ed448 , Post-Quantum Cryptography, SHA-3, ASCON and the SHANG-MI ciphers. wolfSSL’s underlying cryptography library is called wolfCrypt. wolfSSL has also completed the integration of the NiST standardized Post-Quantum algorithms and has even completed FIPS 140-3 CAVP certification of them!
 Email us at facts@wolfssl.com for our most current status on the integration!

 Company-Backed

 wolfSSL is backed by an outstanding company who cares about its users and about their security, and who actively works to support, improve and expand the library.
-The wolfSSL team is based in Bozeman, Portland, and Seattle, and is always willing to help.
+The wolfSSL team is based in Bozeman, Portland, and Seattle, but with members across every time zone, we are always willing to help.

 Ease of Use

-OpenSSL is burdened with truckloads of legacy code that are difficult to maintain and keep up to date. wolfSSL was written from the beginning with modularity and maintenance in mind.
-Because of this mindset, wolfSSL has been developed with a simple and documented API, easy-to-use abstraction layers for OS, Custom I/O, and Standard C library, and clear usage examples.
+OpenSSL is burdened with truckloads of legacy code that are difficult to maintain and keep up to date.
+It also has a hard requirement for a POSIX API. wolfSSL was written from the beginning with modularity and maintenance in mind.
+Because of this mindset, wolfSSL has been developed with a simple and documented API, standard C89 compliant code and easy-to-use abstraction layers for OS, Custom I/O, hardware accelerated crypto engines along with clear usage examples.

 Portability

 wolfSSL is the leading SSL/TLS library for real-time, mobile, embedded, and enterprise systems, by virtue of its breadth of platform support and successful implementations.
 With a long list of supported platforms out of the box, your time to market can be decreased dramatically by using wolfSSL.
-OpenSSL requires porting to many platforms, which can cost your team both time and money.
+OpenSSL’s hard requirement for an underlying POSIX API makes porting to most platforms untenable.

 License

 wolfSSL is powered by the wolfCrypt library. wolfSSL is currently the leader in embedded FIPS certificates.
-We currently maintain FIPS 140-2 certificate #3389 for the wolfCrypt Cryptographic Module.
-Certificate #3389 includes algorithm support required for TLS 1.3 and can be used in conjunction with the wolfSSL embedded SSL/TLS library for full TLS 1.3 client and server support. wolfSSL is currently taking wolfCrypt through the FIPS 140-3 validation process.
+The wolfCrypt module holds the world’s first SP800-140Br1-compliant FIPS 140-3 Validation Certificate.
+We also maintain ongoing support for two historical FIPS 140-2 certificates for the wolfCrypt Cryptographic Module: #2425 and #3389 (services for products in the field are on-going).
+Certificate #3389 includes algorithm support required for TLS 1.3 and can be used in conjunction with the wolfSSL embedded SSL/TLS library for full TLS 1.3 client and server support.
+Additionally, wolfSSL has obtained FIPS 140-3 Validated Certificate #4718 and #5041 and ACVP certification for our Post-Quantum Cryptographic algorithms (ML-KEM, ML-DSA, SLH-DSA, and LMS (verification-only).
 For additional information, visit our FIPS FAQ page or contact fips@wolfssl.com

 Support

 wolfSSL was written from the ground up and is maintained and developed by the original developers.
-Available directly by phone, email or the wolfSSL product support forums, your questions are answered quickly and accurately to help you make progress on your project as quickly as possible.
+Available directly by phone, email, github issue tracker, or the wolfSSL product support forums, your questions are answered quickly and accurately to help you make progress on your project as quickly as possible.

 General Questions